This is neither an offer to sell nor a solicitation of an offer to buy the securities described herein.

 Properties owned by the Company will compete with other housing alternatives to attract residents, including other mobile home parks, apartments, condominiums and single-family homes that are available for rent, as well as other mobile homes, new and existing condominiums, and single-family homes for sale.
 Competitive residential housing in a particular area could adversely affect the Company's ability to sell its mobile homes, rent its mobile home lots as necessary to maintain occupancy, and/or to increase or maintain lot rental rates.
 Improvements to Properties planned by the Manager will be designed to make them more attractive to new and existing occupants, in hopes of creating a competitive advantage as compared to other housing alternatives in the marketplace.

-The Manager will attempt to mitigate its effective vacancies by employing a marketing campaign and/or lease incentive programs.
-It will attempt to minimize tenant defaults by screening new tenants and potential mobile home buyers.
-The methods for screening new tenants and potential mobile home buyers will be determined on a case-by-case basis.
-The Manager will attempt to minimize such Losses by employing the Property Manager and/or legal counsel to promptly remove each defaulting tenant/buyer within the purview of the applicable law.
+The Property Manager will attempt to mitigate its effective vacancies by employing a marketing campaign and/or lease incentive programs.
+It will attempt to minimize resident defaults by screening new residents and potential mobile home buyers.
+The methods for screening new residents and potential mobile home buyers will be determined on a case-by-case basis.

 Risk Associated with Construction or Development of Associated Property